spiehler/language-chordpro/README.md

 ### Features
 * Syntax highlighting when editing chordpro files
 * Snippets for the most important language elements
+* Convert Text to Chordpro files and vice versa
+* Transpose songs
+* Preview a song as HTML print and save it

 ### Examples
 Create a new file with the ending cho, chopro or chordpro.
 Now you can use snippets for all major language elements like t for {title: } ...